LuanIllogical/ExitiumTheCat/README.md

 ### Hi there!

 <p align="center">
-My name's Luan, also known as ExitiumTheCat in some social media, I'm a beginner programmer focusing mostly on Terraria Plugins and Mods, although I have done some different things like Discord bots, they're not many.<br/><br/>
+My name's Luan, also known as ExitiumTheCat in some social media, I'm a programmer focusing mostly on Terraria Plugins and Mods, although I have done some different things like Discord bots, I'm also preparing to try out small-scale game development.<br/><br/>
   <b>Languages I've used:</b><br>
   <br/>
   <img src="https://img.shields.io/badge/C%23-239120?style=for-the-badge&logo=c-sharp&logoColor=white">